 Norfolk County Council is the supervisory body for all applications to deprive a person of their liberty who is ‘ordinarily resident’ in Norfolk.
 This means that we are also responsible for people placed in care homes outside of Norfolk and for people who are ordinarily resident in Norfolk but become admitted to hospitals elsewhere.
 We are not responsible for people who have been placed in care homes in Norfolk by other local authorities, nor for people who ordinarily live elsewhere but are admitted to hospitals in Norfolk.

 Staff working in hospitals or registered care homes who identify a person they are caring for who may be, or is likely to be, deprived of his or her liberty should notify their manager immediately.

-In cases of urgent necessity, care homes and hospitals are able to grant themselves authorisation for up to seven days (extendable to 14 days in certain circumstances) whilst they await the necessary assessments to be completed by the Supervisory Body.
-Whenever a care home or hospital grants itself an urgent authorisation it must also make a request to the Supervisory Body for a DOLS Standard Authorisation
+In cases of urgent necessity, care homes and hospitals can grant themselves authorisation for up to 7 days (extendable to 14 days in certain circumstances) whilst they await the necessary assessments to be completed by the supervisory body.
+Whenever a care home or hospital grants itself an urgent authorisation it must also make a request to the supervisory body for a DOLS standard authorisation.

 Further information about DOLS applications